kasperjunge/kasperjunge.github.io/docs/_sources/posts/2025/screw-ios-build-your-ai-agent-app-on-sms.md.txt

 # Screw iOS — Build Your AI Agent App on SMS

-What will be the next big platform for the emerging language interface we’re starting to see with AI agents and standards like [MCP](https://www.anthropic.com/news/model-context-protocol)? 🤔
+What will be the next big platform for the emerging interface we’re starting to see with AI agents and standards like [MCP](https://www.anthropic.com/news/model-context-protocol)? 🤔

-Will it be ChatGPT, iOS, Android, Claude, Chrome, or something else?
+Will it be ChatGPT, iOS, Android, Claude, Chrome, etc.?

 Actually, we can zoom out even further.

-Because the new interface *is* language.
+Because the new interface is language.

 That means anything capable of exchanging text messages or voice can serve as a platform for this new interface.